jampamatos/top-ruby/Notes.md

   - This can be useful when getting to grips with code where the data may come from a third party api.

 **More on [Ruby Reference](https://rubyreferences.github.io/rubyref/language/pattern-matching.html)**.

+## ALGORITHMS

+### Intro to Algorithms

+- An algorithm is a set os steps fos a computer program to accomplish a task
+- A good algorithm:
+  - Solve a problem
+  - Does so efficiently
+- Algorithimic efficiency is measured by **Asymptotic Analysis**, which allows them to be compared independently of a particular programming language or hardware

+### Queues and Stacks

+#### Stacks

+- Stacks have a *Top* and a *Bottom*
+- Elements are sorted by insertion order
+- Last element in first out (**LIFO**)
+- Elements have no index; we can't access them from the middle of the stack
+- Can only add to stack (`push`) and remove from stack (`pop`) from the top
+- Useful in context in which you want to reverse the order of elements
+  - UNDO BUTTON: activities are stored in a stack order, when you press Undo, the activity undone is the last one performed.

+#### Queues

+- Queues gave a *Front* and a *Back*
+- Elements also sorted by insertion order
+- First element in first out (**FIFO**)
+- Elements also have no index
+- Can only add to queue in the back (`queue`) and remove from the front (`unqueue`)
+- Useful in context in which we are managing resources
+  - PRINT QUEUE: jobs to the same printer -- the first sending will be the first printed.